-Mark A. Walker is the Chairman on SFS’s Board of Directors.
-Mr. Walker, a senior executive with 25 years of experience on Capitol Hill as a Chief of Staff and Committee Staff Director, has been a leader in developing policy and legislation, and is recognized as an expert in management, budgeting, fundraising and political organization.
-Mark Walker has served as a Chief of Staff, Senior Congressional Committee Staffer, and Staff Director for 9 Members of Congress, as well as a Senior Campaign Staffer for both Vice President Mike Pence and Former Vice President Dan Quayle of Indiana.
+Mark A. Walker is the Chairman of SFS’s Board of Directors.
+Mr. Walker, a senior executive with 25 years of experience on Capitol Hill as a senior congressional staffer, has been a leader in developing policy and legislation- and is recognized as an expert in management, budgeting, fundraising, and political organization.
+Mark Walker has served as a Chief of Staff, Senior Congressional Committee Staffer, and Staff Director for 9 Members of Congress, as well as a Senior Campaign Staffer for both Vice President Mike Pence and former Vice President Dan Quayle of Indiana.
 He most recently served as the Senior Staff Director for the U.S. House Foreign Affairs Subcommittee on the Western Hemisphere.
 During his tenure on Capitol Hill, Mr. Walker shepherded five major pieces of bipartisan legislation through the House and Senate that became Public Laws when they were signed into law by the President.
-Mark Walker received his Bachelor of Arts in Political Science and History from Wabash College where he was awarded an Eli Lilly Scholarship, and attended the Sorbonne Université in Paris.
+Mark Walker received his Bachelor of Arts in Political Science and History from Wabash College where he was awarded an Eli Lilly Scholarship- and attended the Sorbonne Université in Paris.

 Daniel Martinez, Secretary

-Daniel Martinez is the Secretary on SFS’s Board of Directors.
-Prior to this role, Mr. Martinez worked as part of the US Foreign Service since 1990 in various capacities.
+Daniel Martinez is the Secretary of SFS’s Board of Directors.
+Prior to this role, Mr. Martinez served a 29-year diplomatic career in the US Foreign Service since 1990 in various capacities.
 Mr. Martinez has focused his efforts on promoting US economic and commercial interests in the natural resources arena in both Latin America and Southeast Asia, promoting a sustainable economic development model.
-Dan has served as an Adviser in the Secretary of State’s Office of Global Women’s Issue and prior to this assignment, he served as Advisor in the Office of Monetary Affair promoting fiscal transparency, helping to draft the Department’s Annual Fiscal Transparency Report.
-Dan began his career as a Consular Officer in Bogota, Colombia and has been awarded several meritorious honor awards for his work in Washington and in the field.
-Dan earned his Bachelor of Arts from Bowdoin College and a Juris Doctor degree from the University of Houston Law Center.
+Mr. Martinez has served as an Adviser in the Secretary of State’s Office of Global Women’s Issue and prior to this assignment, he served as Advisor in the Office of Monetary Affair promoting fiscal transparency, helping to draft the Department’s Annual Fiscal Transparency Report.
+He began his career as a Consular Officer in Bogota, Colombia and has been awarded several meritorious honor awards for his work in Washington and in the field.
+Mr. Martinez earned his Bachelor of Arts from Bowdoin College and a Juris Doctor degree from the University of Houston Law Center.

 Col. Preston McLaughlin, USMC Ret., Treasurer